amardeepmsingh/bronze/_texts/georgia_douglas_johnson_bronze_1922.md

 ## SORROW SINGERS

 - Hear their viol-voices ringing
--        Down the corridor of years,
+- {:.indent-3}Down the corridor of years,
 - As they lift their twilight faces
--        Through a mist of falling tears !
+- {:.indent-3}Through a mist of falling tears !

 ---